 Mailhardener is a service that allows you to monitor email for your domain(s) from the receiver's perspective.
 It allows you to see which computers are sending email using your domain(s) in the sender or return addresses.
 It also shows you which server received these emails, and how these emails were processed by the receiver (accepted, rejected or marked as spam).

-These are not only the emails that are sent from your own email server, but also external parties such as marketing services, accounting, billing, etc. Then there are also the unauthorised senders, these are spammers, scammers, botnets and other fraudulent actors.
+These are not only the emails that are sent from your own email server, but also external parties such as marketing services, accounting, billing, etc. Then there are also the unauthorized senders, these are spammers, scammers, botnets and other fraudulent actors.
 Mailhardener will show you where emails originate from and if the receiver accepted these emails.

 1. Mailhardener guides you in setting up the DMARC (Domain-based Message Authentication, Reporting and Conformance) standard to aggregate reports and instruct systems that receive email on how to process emails from your domain.